 Many fertilizers will do the job.
 Since we won’t be top watering, liquid feed by bottom watering is the best way.

 I use Oregon’s Only Nectar of the Gods.
 Although it isn’t labeled organic, it is.
 The way it’s made doesn’t allow labeling as such because it’s not a nitrogen salt-based fertilizer.
 Those types of fertilizers tend to accumulate salts in the soil.
 Rather Nectar is a calcium-based fertilizer.

 Remember, we’re going to compost the soil after we use it, so we don’t want salts to build up.

 That’s All There’s to Growing Lettuce Indoors

-Keep the greens under the light and watered and in 30 or so days you'll be able to cut your fresh greens.
+Keep the greens under the light and water; in 30 or so days, you’ll be able to cut your fresh greens.

 Harvesting Lettuce Greens

 Harvesting is a simple process.
 All you need is a sharp knife or a clean pair of scissors.